 A merchant account contract always exists, and it dictates the term of the agreement and the termination fee.
 For example, which of the following options would you rather have?

 - A.) A merchant account contract that has a month-to-month term and a $500 termination fee

 - B.) A merchant account contract that has a 5-year term that automatically renews and a $0 termination fee

-It would cost $500 to cancel Merchant Account A regardless of when, and Merchant Account B could be cancelled at any time without penalty.
+It would cost $500 to cancel Merchant Account A regardless of when.
+However, you could cancel Merchant Account B at any time without penalty.

 No Contract Credit Card Processing

 All credit card processors have a contract.
 What people are *really* looking for when searching for small business credit card processing without a contract is a credit card processor that does not charge a termination fee.